isawnyu/PleiadesEntity/README.txt

 ---------------

 The product is installed using the Plone Quick Installer.
-Copy or link the GeographicEntityLite directory tree into your Products directory, restart Zope and use the Quick Installer to install the product.
+Copy or link the PleiadesEntity directory tree into your Products directory, restart Zope and use the Quick Installer to install the product.

 This product is dependent upon the PleiadesGeocoder product.
 See